Training assets for

 Train better manipulation policies

-Upload objects your robot needs to handle and get SimReady assets in minutes.
+Bring the objects your robot handles as 3D models, images, or text and get SimReady assets in minutes.

 Frequently asked questions